poppy-project/poppy-4wheels-mini/README.md

 # poppy-creature-mini-template

 This is the basics required to create a poppy mini creature.
+Poppy mini creatures are built from [XL320 motors](http://support.robotis.com/en/product/dynamixel/xl-series/xl-320.htm) from [Robotis](http://en.robotis.com/index/).
+Motors are linked together with [parametrable frames](https://github.com/jgrizou/robotis-scad) designed with [OpenScad](http://www.openscad.org/).
+The resulting robots are controlled using the [pypot library](https://github.com/poppy-project/pypot), typically running on a Raspberry Pi.
+These robots aim at being low cost and easy to modify.

+A typical poppy-creaturename-mini repository includes a hardware, a software, and a doc folder:
-- ./hardware already includes the submodules needed to create frames between XL320 motors using OpenScad.
+- The [hardware](hardware) folder should include the 3D parts.
+This template already includes the submodules needed to create frames between XL320 motors using OpenScad.
-- ./software should contain the config file specific to your robot
+- The [software](software) folder should contain the [pypot](https://github.com/poppy-project/pypot) config files specific to your robot.
-- ./doc should contain the doc

-A good practice is to add a picture/video of your robot here and explain how to get started.
+- The [doc](doc) folder should contain the documentation.
+A good practice is to add a picture/video of your robot and explain how to get started.

-Once you are happy with the design, it is also a good practice to create a release with the ready to use stl files and to indicate in the file [./hardware/parts/BOM.md](hardware/parts/BOM.md) the number of each part required for the robot.
+Once you are happy with the design, it is also a good practice to create a release with the ready to use stl files and to create in the file [./hardware/parts/BOM.md](hardware/parts/BOM.md) listing the number of each part required for the robot.

+Refer to [poppy-ergo-jr](https://github.com/poppy-project/poppy-ergo-jr) for an example.

-### How to use this
+### How to use this template

-If you work with github, we suggest to duplicate this repository using this method https://help.github.com/articles/duplicating-a-repository/ and as detailled next:
+If you work with github, we suggest to [duplicate this repository](https://help.github.com/articles/duplicating-a-repository/) using the method described next:

 ```
 # Create a new repository on your github account (https://help.github.com/articles/creating-a-new-repository/)